KAVINPRADEEP1307/LIFE-SAVER--AI/README.md

 ## 🚑 Problem Statement

 Delays in emergency response and resource allocation can increase the risk of fatalities.
-Life Saver AI uses AI and real-time location tracking to provide faster and smarter emergency assi
+Life Saver AI uses AI and real-time location tracking to provide faster and smarter emergency assistance

 ## ⚙️ Features